alyrlee/snap_locator_api/find.md

 # Find

-Google Map that is centered the user's lat,lng location Utilize autocomplete api search widget to search by location Google map rendered using React Google Map
+Google Map that is centered on the user's lat,lng location Utilize autocomplete api search widget to search by location Google map rendered using React Google Map